to play with your cat

 - Flash a beam of light on the

-walls and floor of a dimly-lit room (use a flashlight or a
+walls and floor of a dimly-lit room (use a flashlight or a laser

-over furniture and up walls.
+furniture and up walls.

 - Chase the ball or string.
 Some cats may even retrieve the items for you.